daniel-evers/test/.github/ISSUE_TEMPLATE/general-requirement.md

 # Verification

 Explicitly list all characteristics and criteria that are to be used to verify the successful implementation of the requirement.
-Please do not use phrases such as "see above description" or "has to fulfill the requirement".
+Do not use phrases such as "see above description" or "has to fulfill the requirement".
 Instead, write down a list of verifiable characteristics, for example.
 However, it is completely legitimate and even recommended to refer to existing test specifications.

 # Dependencies